American Ninja Warrior season 11: Qualifying

 The Seattle/Tacoma qualifiers featured two new obstacles the Lunatic Ledges and Barrel Roll.

 Taking place inside the Tacoma Dome, this was ANW's first-ever indoor course.
 In the audience was "The 12s", Seattle Seahawks fan club, along with the Mariner Moose from the Seattle Mariners.
 Musician Ryan Phillips from rock band Story of the Year ran the course, making it to the fifth obstacle.
 Sprint car driver McKenna Haase also competed, getting to the third obstacle.
 U.S. Olympic decathlete Jeremy Taiwo gave the course a try, but failed on the Lightning Bolts.
 U.S. Olympic halfpipe skier Alex Ferreira also tried his luck on the course, only making it to the second obstacle.
 Former baseball player for the Mariners Ryan Rowland-Smith became the first MLB pitcher to compete, getting to the second obstacle.
 Also, Geoff Britten, who conquered Stage 4 in Season 7, made his return to the course.
-But his comeback was very short-lived as he shockingly failed on the Broken Bridge, marking the first time he fell in qualifying.
+But his comeback was short-lived as he failed on the Broken Bridge, marking the first time he fell in qualifying.

 PE teacher Sandy Zimmerman, a National Judo Champion, former Gonzaga University basketball player, and mother of three, became the first mom to finish the course in the show's history.
 She was also the first and oldest woman (age 42) to complete the course this season, soon followed by stuntwoman Jessie Graff who returned to ANW after a year absence.

 Finals

 The city finals on this course introduced a new obstacle, Northwest Passage.
 Sean Bryan, who won the Speed Pass in qualifying, automatically qualified for the National Finals.
-This marked the first time in the show's history that no competitor completed the ninth obstacle on a city finals course and the third time in American Ninja Warrior history that a city finals course was uncompleted after three years ago in Philadelphia and two years ago in Kansas City as the Lightning Bolts and Floating Monkey Bars took out over 80% of the competitors, leaving very few competitors who made it to the ninth obstacle.
+This marked the first time in the show's history that no competitor completed the ninth obstacle on a city finals course and the third time in American Ninja Warrior history that a city finals course was uncompleted as the Lightning Bolts and Floating Monkey Bars took out over 80% of the competitors, leaving very few competitors who made it to the ninth obstacle.

 Present to entertain the audience was Blue Thunder, the Seattle Seahawks' drumline.